ZacharyJSchultz/Calculator/README.md

 ## Running the Project

 To run the project, just double click on the .JAR file!
-But make sure you have Java installed (if you don't, you can install it from here: https://www.java.com/en/download/help/download_options.html)
+But make sure you have Java installed (if you don't, you can install it from here: https://www.java.com/en/download/help/download_options.html

-### License
+## License

 The license is GNU GPL license.
-For more info look at license.txt.
+For more info see license.txt.

 ## Enjoy!